junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Ash raises his eyebrows.
 "I need to learn that."

-Bobby answers drily, "Moving a thing ain't same as typing on those tiny little buttons."
+Bobby answers dryly, "Moving a thing ain't same as typing on those tiny little buttons."

 Dean leaves them for the ghost discussions and excuses himself out of the room.

 He walks down the corridor leading to Cas's room.

+Jo catches up with him half-way, emerging from the side wall.

+Dean startles when he's about to run right into the white mist around her.
+"Jeez, use the floor, will ya?"
+He grunts, halting his steps abruptly, veering around her.

+"You're not paying attention," Jo points out sharply, studying his face.
+Her shape settles down as she concentrates, looking more solidified as her feet touch the floor and start walking alongside him, instead of sliding.
+"Got something on your mind?"

+Dean picks up his pace again, passing the spare rooms and storage rooms without looking.
+"Where do I start?"
+He answers glumly, glancing at Jo.
+"Take your pick, broken Heaven, dying angels, ghosts, Lucifer --"

+She looks solid enough now, so for a short minute, Dean can trick his brain to believe this really is the real Jo talking to him -- in a way, she is.

+"But those aren't really the things troubling you the most, are they?"
+Jo glances back, raising her eyebrows.

+Dean frowns.
+"What do you mean?"

+"You have dealt with Apocalypse before, and all those other world-ending events you told us about, that sounds almost like a daily job already.
+Lucifer isn't in his peak, and Sam has control over him, so that's also a relief.
+I don't think you really care that much about all those other angels, Dean," she pauses, looking at Dean in the eyes, "so there's only one thing -- one man, one angel -- left, really."

+"Cas."
+Dean breathes out, having to admit.
+"Yeah, I'm worried about him."

+Jo hums thoughtfully, picking her words carefully.
+"He seemed a little different now, since the last time I remember.
+The Castiel I knew was all powerful and real angelic, with all those energies and powers and wings.
+Now he seemed...  more soft, more human."

+Dean lowers his head, rubbing his temple with a bitter huff.
+"Yeah, tell me about it.
+He has gone through a lot, the life with us is tiring."
+"Tiring" isn't even enough to *begin* to cover how much Cas's been through, Dean thinks.
+He died and came back so many times, he turned human too.
+He's totally exhausted lately.
+When's the last *he* saw Cas goo all powerful and celestial?
+Dean frowns deeper.

+"That's not what I mean," Jo cuts him off.

+"What do you mean then?"
+Dean quirks a brow.

+"Have you seen the way he looks at you?"
+Jo's eyes bore into Dean's.

+Dean feels his skin starts cringe, he shifts the gaze away, speeding up the steps.
+"I'm not talking about this," he says decisively.

+"Dean --" Jo sighs.

+"Jo!"
+Dean cuts her off.
+They are about reaching Cas's room now.
+He can see lights seeping from under the crack of his doorframe.

+He turns around to face Jo fully.
+"Listen, I appreciate the talk, alright?
+I really do." he shuts his eyes for a second, wondering detachedly how the world has come to this, how he ended up talking about... things he didn't want to think about, with Jo's ghost, among anyone.
+But really, he does appreciate the gesture -- "But, we're not talking about it, not here, not today." *If ever.* His mind supplies.
+He glances down the corridor then turns back to Jo.

+He finds Jo's gaze follows his, knowing exactly what he's looking at.
+He shifts uneasily again.

+"Alright," Jo answers lightly, raising her hands up.
+"Just saying... if you need someone, you know where to find me."

+Now she really looks like the little sister he never had.

+Dean gives her a small nod.
+"Thanks, Jo."

+He continues down the corridor hastily.

 <br>

 > INT. bunker Cas's room (Dean, Cas)
 >
-> Cas sicker, more symptom
+> Cas sicker, more symptom, Dean worries

 The door is closed tight in Cas's room.
-There is light seeping out from the crack of the doorframe.
-Not the bedside lamp type of light, but the glazing bright white-blue light.
+He realizes the light seeping out at the edge of the door is shivering, flickering violently.
+It's not the bedside lamp type of light, but the glazing bright white-blue light.
 The one from angel grace.

-Dean knocks on the door.
+Dean's heart clutches.
+He pounds on the door.
 "Cas, you okay in there?
 Can I come in?"

 A shrieking pitch sounds up from inside, piercing through the air like a blade.
 It sounds like angel's true voice, the one cracked the gas station window when Cas first tried to speak to him before meeting him in a vessel.

-The voice this time sounds even higher and more shrilly than that time, sounding like a combination of warning and yell of pain.
+Except the voice this time sounds even higher and more shrilly than that time, sounding like a combination of warning and yell of pain.

 Dean has to cover his ears at the sound of that.
 The light under the doorframe recedes slowly.

 "What's happening, Cas?"
-Dean raises his voice.
+Dean raises his voice, fumbling the doorknob which his elbow.

-He forces the door open and rushes in without waiting for an answer.
+He manages to turn the door open and rushes in without waiting for an answer.

-The last thread of white grace light flows into Cas's body right at the same moment.
+The last thread of silvery grace light flows into Cas's mouth right at the same moment before his eyes.
 His eyes are brightened up for a short while, and then it fades completely.

 Cas is kneeling by the bedside chair, hands grabbing the chair arms, holding himself upright.
 His whole body is shaking.
 He frowns so deeply that every crinkled line on his face is yelling pain.

 "What's that?"
 Dean bends over, looking at Cas closely.
 His face is more pale than a sheet of paper.
+His lips trembling.
 Sweat hanging on his forehead. -- Do angels sweat?

-Cas takes a few shallow breathes before answering, "I didn't want you to see me like that, Dean."
+Cas takes a few shallow breathes before answering shakily, "I didn't want you to see me like that, Dean."

 He tries to get up on his shaky legs, using the chair to pull himself up.
 Dean lends him a hand and helps him sit down.